harrismcc/portfolio-site/content/work/desmos/index.md

 ---
 \*The [Harvey Mudd Clinic](https://www.hmc.edu/clinic/) program allows seniors to spend a year working for a company with a small team."

+###### As a nember of the Harvey Mudd Clinic team I:

-* As team project manager, I work to coordinate between members of the Harvey Mudd and Desmos teams and to embed task management and agile practices into our workflow.
+* Work to coordinate between members of the Harvey Mudd and Desmos teams, as team project manager, to embed task management and agile practices into our workflow.
-* Using primarily Typescript, I am working on helping Desmos to create developer tools, IDE enhancements, and new language functionality for their user-facing scripting language 'Computation Layer'.
+* Use primarily Typescript to help Desmos to create developer tools, IDE enhancements, and new language functionality for their educator-facing scripting language 'Computation Layer'.